synopsys-sig/synopsys-extension/README.md

 # Quick Start for the Synopsys Security Scan

-Synopsys Security Scan supports the following Synopsys security testing solutions:
+Synopsys Security Scan supports Azure integration with the following Synopsys security testing solutions:
-- Polaris, a SaaS-based solution offering SAST, SCA and Managed Services in a single unified platform
+- **Polaris**, a SaaS-based solution offering SAST, SCA and Managed Services in a single unified platform
-- Coverity, using our thin client and cloud-based deployment model
+- **Coverity**, using our thin client and cloud-based deployment model
-- Black Duck Hub, supporting either on-premises or hosted instances
+- **Black Duck Hub**, supporting either on-premises or hosted instances

-**Note:** Synopsys Security Scan requires appropriate licenses for all Synopsys application used.
+**Note**: Synopsys Security Scan requires appropriate licenses for all Synopsys application used.

 **To run Synopsys Security Scan:**